Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 A critical player in the health of soil ecosystems, microbes are responsible for nitrogen fixation and phosphate solubilisation actions that nourish crops.

-With the emergence of technology, scientists have developed sustainable products like bio-fertilisers and bio-pesticides that enhance food quality as well as security.
+With the emergence of technology, scientists have developed sustainable products, such as biofertilizers and biopesticides, that enhance both food quality and security.

-Organic farming, which is simply a return to age-old farming traditions, will not only nourish us with high-nutritional food but also protect our planet for coming generations.
+Organic farming, which essentially returns to traditional farming practices, will not only nourish us with high-nutritional food but also protect our planet for future generations.

-Throughout history, India has been a predominantly agrarian economy with the majority of our population engaged in agricultural enterprise.
+Throughout history, India has been a predominantly agrarian economy with the majority of its population engaged in agricultural enterprise.

-Farmers were the backbone of the Indian economy and as such always merited special status in our socio-cultural narratives.
+Farmers were the backbone of the Indian economy, and as such, they always merited special status in our socio-cultural narratives.

-While agriculture’s share in India’s economy has progressively declined to less than 15% due to the high growth rates of the industrial and services sectors, the sector’s importance in India’s economic and social fabric goes well beyond economic indicators.
+While agriculture’s share in India’s economy has declined progressively to less than 15% due to the high growth rates of the industrial and services sectors, the sector’s importance in India’s economic and social fabric extends well beyond economic indicators.

-Close to one-third of our population continues to be engaged in agricultural and allied activities.
+Approximately one-third of our population remains engaged in agricultural and allied activities.

-It is also the only segment of the economy where the contribution of women as a percentage of hours contributed utterly overshadows men.
+It is also the only segment of the economy where the contribution of women, as a percentage of hours contributed, utterly overshadows that of men.

 India is the world’s largest producer of milk, pulses, and spices, and has the world’s largest cattle herd (buffaloes), as well as the largest area under wheat, rice, and cotton cultivation.